maarten-pennings/Lego-Mindstorms/ms4/multitask/tasksstudy/readme.md

 ```

 In the real world, the writer is maybe handling incoming bytes of the serial port.
 To make it somewhat realistic, the writer in this example acts randomly,
 it has a 1 in 100 change to write numbers, the count of bytes being written is random
 between 1 and 5.

 For debugging the writer `print`s how many bytes were added to the `queue`.
+For simplicity, the values written (`val`) are sequential starting at 100.

 ```python
 def task_writer() :